mike-bourgeous/mb-geometry/README.md

 - The adjacency list is specified as being a circular doubly-linked list, which is a linear structure, but then accessed using two-parameter functions PRED and SUCC making it seem like a two dimensional (page 226 of the below-linked PDF).
-Later, mention is made of individual adjacency lists.
+Later, mention is made of individual adjacency lists rather than a single adjacency list.
+- The paper doesn't specify exactly when mutations of variables or neighbors are to occur.
+  - Assigning variables in sequence would cause some computed values to be discarded, so they have to be computed separately and then assigned afterward.
-- The paper doesn't specify when mutations of variables are to occur.
-When mutations are performed exactly as listed in the paper's MERGE subroutine, the clockwise and counterclockwise navigation functions (PRED and SUCC) get confused by newly added or removed edges.
+  - When mutations are performed exactly as listed in the paper's MERGE subroutine, the clockwise and counterclockwise navigation functions (PRED and SUCC) get confused by newly added or removed edges.
 This can cause the point-walk on the right and left side hulls to cross over to the wrong hull, and also try to navigate around a point that has been removed (and thus is no longer in the adjacency list).
 - It's not really clear how the FIRST function is supposed to operate.
 I'm just manually marking an edge as "first" when I know it's part of a convex hull.
 - Rounding error on the circumcircle distance comparison can cause triangulation to fail, if not accounted for.
 This implementation rounds to a fixed number of decimal places as a partial workaround.
+- The paper doesn't specify how to triangulate the bottom-level subdivisions of 2 or 3 points.
+I took a few guesses to try to maintain the invariant that `point.first()` will navigate counterclockwise around the convex hull, but if the bottom-level subdivision contains 3 collinear or approximately collinear points, it's less clear what is correct.
+- The algorithm detail section of the paper doesn't mention some degenerate or difficult cases like straight lines or nearly straight lines.

 ## References